Healthcare Training Institute - Quality Education since 1979

 As you know, the structure of joint meetings between internet bully and victim may not need to change very much at all over time.
 However, the areas emphasized will vary greatly.
 I found that after several meetings, Karen and Jeff’s sessions centered mainly around making adjustments to goals and actions based on changes that had occurred for each student since our last meeting.

-On this track, we have discussed steps five and six of the direct intervention stage.
+In this section, we have discussed steps five and six of the direct intervention stage.
 These steps are agreeing upon actions and conditions, and reevaluating goals regularly.

-On the next track we will discuss four steps in a technique for structured termination of joint sessions for internet bully and victim.
+In the next section, we will discuss four steps in a technique for structured termination of joint sessions for internet bully and victim.
 These four steps are, setting the stage, introduce the rationale for termination, introduce preparation tasks, and the final joint meeting.